fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 This final argument tells Ray which taxonomy to use.

 * *Genome-to-Taxon.tsv* : Makes the link between genome sequences and their taxonomical classification.
 For this tutorial, we use a simplified version of the Genome-to-Taxon.tsv file, since the complete version can be several Gb.
-* *TreeOfLife-Edges.tsv* : Allows to reconstitute the taxonomical tree.
+* *TreeOfLife-Edges.tsv* : Allows reconstitution of the taxonomical tree.
-* *Taxon-Names.tsv* : Gives the names of the nodes of the taxonomical tree (the taxa names).
+* *Taxon-Names.tsv* : Gives the names of the nodes for the taxonomical tree (the taxa names).

 When adding new genomes to the taxonomy, one must make sure to include the matching information in these three files.

 ## Step 2 - Understanding the Ray output directory

 How is our assembly doing?
-To see at which step the assembly is currently, we can consult the file *ElapsedTime.txt*.
+To see at which step the assembly currently is, we can consult the file *ElapsedTime.txt*.

 ```
 cd ~/UsingRayMeta/Sample-Small